 Performance never results from chance, but from the daily and systematic organization of planned activities.

-This is the second webinar dedicated to “Applying Lean principles at the OR to improve MD reprocessing efficiency”, presented by ASP Continuous Medical Education.
+This is the second webinar dedicated to “Applying Lean principles at the OR to improve MD reprocessing efficiency”, presented by ASP Continuous Education.

 29th JUNE 2023